Regulatory and Legislative Analysis #5

 - International Cooperation

-EUBOF announced the release of an updated report on the State of the European A blockchain—the technology underlying bitcoin and other c...
+EUBOF announced the release of an updated report on the State of the European A blockchain is a shared digital ledger, or a continually up...
 More Ecosystem, which analyses regulatory and market maturity in 31 countries.
 In 2020 EUBOF analyzed 29 countries (27 EU member states, Switzerland and the UK), while the current report is a follow-up study on how the ecosystem has evolved since.
 Liechtenstein and Norway are new additions to this report.

 Saudi Arabia’s banking regulator recently appointed Mohsen AlZahrani to lead its virtual assets and central bank digital currency program in a sign of the Gulf state’s potential crypto ambitions.
 Saudi Arabia has until now taken a more cautious approach on virtual assets, with officials raising concerns about their speculative nature.
 The Saudi government has been collaborating for several years with the UAE on a potential joint digital currency.